-The Victorian Planning Authority (VPA) is working with Moorabool Shire Council to prepare a Precinct Structure Plan (PSP) and Development Contributions Plan (DCP) to facilitate planning for a future mixed-use precinct with up to 10,000 new residents and over 900 new jobs and a potential new train station.
+The Victorian Planning Authority (VPA) is working with Moorabool Shire Council to prepare a precinct structure plan (PSP) and development contributions plan (DCP) to facilitate planning for a future mixed-use precinct, with new homes and employment opportunities.

 The Parwan Precinct is directly north of the Parwan Employment Precinct boundary and south of the Bacchus Marsh town centre.
 It is approximately 504 hectares and comprises of a mix of rural living and individual homesteads, as well as a range of rural activities.

 The critically endangered Victorian Grassland Earless Dragon (VGED) was recently found at a location west of Melbourne.
 It is the first time the lizard species has been sighted in more than 50 years, and it was previously considered likely to be extinct.

 The Victorian Planning Authority (VPA) has been advised that the Parwan precinct has been identified as likely having habitat that would support the VGED.
 This means that we will not be able to progress the preparation of a place-based plan for the precinct until the surveys have been undertaken, and any conservation response has been determined.